emacsmirror/retraction-viewer/README.md

 This is done using the [Crossref REST API](https://www.crossref.org/documentation/retrieve-metadata/rest-api/) (experimental version until the feature is available on the regular version).
 At the moment, it explicitly supports detection of DOI from [ebib](http://joostkremers.github.io/ebib/) as well as `bibtex-mode`.

-It is possible show retraction information as a [Universal Sidecar Section](https://git.sr.ht/~swflint/emacs-universal-sidecar), and support for `eldoc` is forthcoming.
+It is possible show retraction information as a [Universal Sidecar Section](https://git.sr.ht/~swflint/emacs-universal-sidecar), as well as through `eldoc`.

 ## Configuration